Germany's Leonie Fiebich going for WNBA title – DW – 10/15/2024

 The German forward's steep rise essentially came out of nowhere.
 When Fiebich moved to New York Liberty in the offseason, she was very much an unknown quantity, and at first received little attention from her opponents.
 She took advantage of her freedom on the court, becoming an important part of her team.

-The 1.93 m.
-(6'4") is now a starter for the New York Liberty, who are favorites against the Lynx.
+The 1.93-meter (6-foot, 4-inch) forward is now a starter for the Liberty, who are favorites against the Lynx.

-The path to the WNB A was anything but straightforward for the Germany player.
-By the age of 14 she was already playing with the women at her club in the southern state of Bavaria.
+By the age of 14, Fiebich was playing with the women at her club in the southern state of Bavaria.
 But it was by no means a direct jump from the small town of Landsberg am Lech to the Big Apple.

 "Yes, that sounds like a good storyline, doesn't it?"
-Fiebich said.
+Fiebich told Deutschlandfunk.
 "But it wasn't like that.
+I didn't go from Landsberg to New York.
 I had many stops in between.
 The amount of work that went into it was and is very exhausting."

 'They had no use for me'

-Fiebich was playing for former German women's champions TSV Wasserburg in 2020 when the Los Angeles Sparks selected her 22nd overall in the WNBA draft.
+Fiebich was playing for Germany's storied TSV 1880 Wasserburg in 2020 when the Los Angeles Sparks selected her 22nd overall in the WNBA draft.
 A year later, the Sparks traded her WNBA rights to the Chicago Sky.
 However, neither team even tried to contact her.

-"I guess they had no use for me," Fiebich recently said.
-"They acted like I didn't even belong."
+“I don’t think that they had any use for me at that moment," Fiebich recently told the US women's basketball publication Winsidr, "so they acted like I was not part of their organization."

 Instead of the WNBA, her career path took her to Les Flammes Carolo Basket in France before a move to the Warwick Senators in Perth, Australia.
 In 2022 she signed with Basket Zaragoza, where Fiebich was twice named the Spanish league's Most Valuable Player before getting the call from the New York Liberty, who had by then acquired her WNBA rights.

-"I've worked my way up, I'm a starter in the playoffs,” Fiebich told German public broadcaster ARD, noting that there are "quite a few” Europeans in the WNBA who "hardly get any playing time.”
+"I've worked my way up: I'm a starter in the playoffs," Fiebich told German public broadcaster ARD.
+There are "quite a few” Europeans in the WNBA who "hardly get any playing time," she said.

 Calm-and-collected team player

-Her fellow players and coaches are delighted with the strong performance of Fiebich, who was one of Germany's best players at the Paris Olympic Games in July and August.
+Teammates and coaches are delighted by the strong performance from Fiebich, who was one of Germany's best players at the Paris Olympics in July and August.

 Liberty star Breanna Stewart describes Fiebich as a team player.

-"She really does everything she can to give her team a chance to win," Stewart said.
+"She just wants to do whatever she can to help this team win," Stewart told Winsidr.

+Three-time WNBA All-Star Sabrina Ionescu told Winsidr: "She’s probably the best shooter on this team, percentage-wise.
+For her to be a rookie and to come in and do whatever it is that she needs to do, it’s pretty impressive."

 New York coach Sandy Brondello particularly appreciates Fiebich's composure and consistency.

-"Nothing fazes her," Brondello said after the WNBA quarterfinals.
-"That's what we love about her.
-Whether it's the regular season or the playoffs, she always brings the same mentality.”
+"Nothing fazes her," Brondello told Newsday after the WNBA quarterfinals.
+"That's what you love about her.
+Regular season.
+Playoffs.
+She brings the same mentality day in and day out."

-"I love Fiebich, I'm a big fan," Hammon said.
-"She's close enough to her opponent that you can't just throw the ball over her, but at the same time far enough away that you can't just dribble past her.
-And she's deadly on three-pointers."
+"I love Fiebich, I'm a huge fan of her," Hammon told Sports Illustrated.
+"She's got length.
+She's got incredible feel for, like, guarding distance.
+She's close enough to you where you can't shoot, but far back enough where you can't drive by her."

-The numbers back this up; Fiebich scored on 43.3% of her three-point attempts in the regular season.
+The numbers back this up: Fiebich sunk 43.3% of her three-point attempts in the regular season.
 This was the second-best figure for a rookie in the 27-year history of the league.

 This article was originally published in German.